 I'm a mechanical engineer and applied researcher with 13+ years of experience turning advanced computational physics and machine learning into insights relevant to intervention planning and medical device design.
-I currently work as Principal Product Development Mechanical Engineer at DASI Simulations, to bring simulation- and AI-based structural heart intervention planning to healthcare systems worldwide.
+I currently work to bring simulation- and AI-based structural heart intervention planning to healthcare systems worldwide.
 My path here started in fluid-structure interaction and injury biomechanics modeling at IIT Bombay and George Washington University, and continued through a Ph.D. at Johns Hopkins University — where I developed reduced-order models of heart valve dynamics and embedded-sensor diagnostics for failing prosthetic valves.

 I care about two things equally: getting the physics and the math right, and making the results legible — to a surgeon, an engineer, or a non-specialist.
 The second instinct is why a lot of my work involves advanced visualization and clear communication.